bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 If you always want to output to the relative path directory from the Markdown file.

-For example, to output to the “output” directory in the same directory as the Markdown file, set it as follows.
+For example, to output to the “output " directory in the same directory as the Markdown file, set it as follows.

     "markdown-pdf.outputDirectory" : "output",
     "markdown-pdf.outputDirectoryRelativePathFile": true,